IR-2016-30, Feb. 23, 2016

 The full report includes an overview and history of the LITC program, discusses the representation, education and advocacy services that LITCs provide.
 It also illustrates the results that LITCs achieve on behalf of their clients.

-The IRS awards matching grants of up to $100,000 per year to qualifying organizations to develop, expand or maintain a low income taxpayer clinic.
-The grant program is administered by the Office of the Taxpayer Advocate at the IRS, led by the National Taxpayer Advocate.
+The IRS awards matching grants of up to $100,000 per year to qualifying organizations to develop, expand or maintain an LITC.
+The grant program is administered by the Office of the Taxpayer Advocate at the IRS, led by National Taxpayer Advocate Nina E. Olson.
 Although LITCs receive partial funding from the IRS, LITCs, their employees and volunteers operate independently from the IRS.